-Method Senior Health Insurance Information Program (Louisiana SHIP) CALL (225) 342-5301 (800) 259-5300 Calls to this number are free.
-WRITE P.O.
-Box 94214, Baton Rouge, LA 70804 WEBSITE http://www.ldi.la.gov/consumers/senior-health-shiip
+Method Senior Health Insurance Information Program (Louisiana SHIIP) CALL 1-225-342-5301 1-800-259-5300 Calls to this number are free. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WRITE Louisiana Department of Insurance P.O.
+Box 94214 Baton Rouge, LA 70802 WEBSITE www.ldi.la.gov/SHIIP